lcaggio/beam-site/src/documentation/runners/dataflow.md

 ### Self executing jar

+{:.language-java}
-In some cases, such as starting a pipeline using a scheduler such as AirFlow, your (self-contained) application would be required.
-You can pack a self-executing jar by explicitly adding the following dependencies in your pom.xml:
+In some cases, such as starting a pipeline using a scheduler such as [Apache AirFlow](https://airflow.apache.org), your (self-contained) application would be required.
+You can pack a self-executing jar by explicitly adding the following dependencies on the Project section of your pom.xml (this is in addiction to the dependency already added in the Cloud Dataflow Runner section):
 ```java
 <dependency>
     <groupId>org.apache.beam</groupId>